krishtna999/task-reminder/README.md

 - ` celery -A api worker --loglevel=info` in Django api root folder

-- Make sure that redis runs at port 6379 so that celery and django can interact with it
+- Make sure that redis runs at port 6379 (default port for redis) so that celery and django can interact with it